 If things ever get serious enough that you need to complain to your client, it’s quite likely that your complaint will come as no surprise – staff who disrupt the IT team are often disruptive elsewhere in the business!

-Have you had problems with specific users while delivering on a technical support agreement?
+Have you had problems with specific users while delivering on a support agreement?
 Share your horror stories in the COMMENTS below!

 Topics:- Managed Service Provider MSP